tamasgara04/purpose/README.md

 ### Rate Limiting:
 Be mindful of rate limits.
 Exceeding 10 requests per minute to /get_alice or /get_all_users will result in a limit error.

+# Issues and considerations:

+## Choosing the Better Database Construction

+### Embedding `posts` Collection within `users` Collection

+Embedding the `posts` collection within the `users` collection offers several advantages:

+- **Simplified Queries:** It simplifies queries when accessing a user's posts since posts are directly nested within the user document.
+This reduces the number of reads needed and improves query efficiency.

+- **Optimized Access:** Users can easily access their posts with a single read operation, which is beneficial for applications where posts are always accessed in the context of a user.

+### Keeping `posts` Collection Separate

+Alternatively, keeping the `posts` collection separate allows for more flexibility and scalability:

+- **Independent Access:** Posts can be accessed independently of users, which is useful if posts need to be queried globally or if they have relationships with entities besides users.

+- **Structured Management:** It facilitates managing posts in a more structured manner, especially when posts have complex relationships with other entities.

+- **Avoiding Scalability Issues:** Keeping the `posts` collection separate can prevent potential scalability issues, especially if a user has a large number of posts, as Firestore documents have size limits.

+### The Second Option Is the Way to Go

+Opting for the second option is advantageous due to its scalability.
+It acknowledges the potential for posts to originate from sources beyond just individual users, such as pages.
+By accommodating this flexibility, the system becomes more adaptable to future changes and expansions in the platform's functionality.
+This ensures robustness and effectiveness in managing posts across diverse content sources, enhancing overall reliability.

+## Port issues

+I encountered an issue where my Flask server was conflicting with the browser port.
+This conflict prevented the server from starting properly, resulting in connection errors.
+To resolve this issue, I assigned the Flask application to run on port 5001 instead of the default port.
+By specifying the port explicitly, I was able to bypass the conflict and ensure that the Flask server started without any issues.

+## Code organization

+While attempting to improve code organization, I found that due to time constraints, achieving optimal organization was challenging.
+Despite recognizing the importance of clean and modular code, limited time prevented me from implementing the desired level of organization effectively.
+As a result, the code structure may not be as well-organized as I had envisioned.
+However, I aim to revisit the code in the future to enhance its organization and maintainability once time allows.